JadynAi/ebsynth_kit/README.md

 img2img keyframes.It is recommended to use multi frame scripts to img2img.I want you to select the output directory as a video_key_output under the project directory.
 It is highly recommended to use this plugin to generate keyframed pictures [sequence toolkit](https://github.com/OedoSoldier/sd-webui-image-sequence-toolkit)

+#### step4

+The options bar on the left provides configuration options.
+This is an optional step.
+Before compositing the video, consider whether to enlarge or reduce the frame size based on personal circumstances.

+#### step5

+This part of the code comes from ebsynt utility, which generates ebs files based on the video_key folder and video_frame folder.

+#### step6

+Install ebsynth software, open the ebs file directly, and then run all

+#### step7

+The ebsynth software will generate the corresponding converted frame folder in the project directory, starting with output.
+This step is to synthesize the converted frames into a video.